Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Discussion Conclusions

-The value of $\alpha$ measured in this work can be directly converted into the power law index of the distribution of synchrotron electrons emitting at 3 keV.
-The polarization degree is directly related to the uniformity of the magnetic field at the synchrotron electrons' acceleration site.
-The lack of a correlation between these parameters implies that there is no physical connection between the X-ray emitting synchrotron electron spectrum and the coherence of the magnetic field at the acceleration site.
-This what is expected to happen in an energy-stratified shock scenario, though it might also be consistent with magnetic reconnection as well.
+The polarization degree is directly related to the uniformity of the magnetic field at the jet electrons' acceleration site.
+The lack of a fully statistically significant correlation between the X-ray polarimetric properties and the X-ray spectral properties may imply that there is little physical connection between the X-ray emitting electron spectrum and the coherence of the magnetic field at the acceleration site.
+A similar lack of correlation between the energy output of the jet and the polarization degree has been observed for the most recent IXPE observation of PG 1553+113 \citet{middei2026}.
+Independence of the electron properties and magnetic field properties is expected to happen in an energy-stratified shock scenario, though it might also be consistent with magnetic reconnection.
 In general both scenarios predict very similar spectral properties \citep{baring2017,bottcher2019}, so the lack of correlation does not necessarily favor one acceleration mechanism over the other at this point in time.

+However, because the $\beta$ vs $\Pi_x$ and $\beta$ vs $\Pi_x/\Pi_o$ correlations are statistically significant when the error bars are not taken into account, there is the distinct possibility these correlations will become fully statistically significant with more data, or with lower uncertainties on the spectral parameters.
+The lack of statistical significance for the other tested correlations in our work could be similarly due to the small sample size investigated.
+We leave the reanalysis of these potential correlations to future work on a larger sample with additional data.
+The importance of XMM-Newton and NuSTAR observations simultaneous with future IXPE observations cannot be overstated, as without them the spectral parameters are more difficult to measure, and the larger uncertainties could weaken any potential correlations.

 More theoretical work is necessary to understand what direct shock acceleration and magnetic reconnection predict for the relationship between the electron spectrum and the polarization properties of the output X-rays.
 Models often inject an electron distribution into the jet with a pre-determined power law index \citep[e.g.,][]{zhang2014,marscher2014,tavecchio2020}, which could make it hard for them to test the dependence of the polarization on the electron spectrum.
 Our results motivate future theoretical work that can model the electron distribution from first principles, and could help guide the development of models that can predict the correlation between the X-ray polarization and the electron distribution.